Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

 Again, we measure peformance with the deviance of the distribution.
 We also compare against the simple arithmetic mean.

-*Note*: a Gamma distribution is equivlane to a Tweedie distribution with power = 2.
+*Note*: a Gamma distribution is equivalent to a Tweedie distribution with power = 2.

 ```python
 GammaDist = TweedieDistribution(2)